 - Update your business name, address, phone, website and hours of operation.

-Why is NAP important?
+Why is adding NAP to every page important?

 - Make sure to use the name customer’s know you by.
 For example, if customers don’t call you Joe’s Pizza LLC, then don’t use the LLC.